 \section{Introduction}

 Link Prediction (LP) is concerned with predicting unseen links (i.e., edges) between two nodes in a graph \cite{liben2003link}.
 The task has a wide variety of applications including: recommender systems, \cite{fan2019graph}, knowledge graph completion \cite{lin2015learning}, protein-interaction \cite{kovacs2019network}, and drug discovery \cite{abbas2021application}.
 Traditionally, LP was performed using heuristics that model the pairwise interaction between two nodes~\cite{newman2001clustering, zhou2009predicting, adamic2003friends}.
-Recently, the success of Graph Neural Networks (GNNs)~\cite{kipf2017semi}, have prompted their usage in LP~\cite{kipf2016variational, zhang2018link}.
-However, they have been shown to be inadequate for LP, as they are unable to properly capture the joint representation of a pair of nodes~\cite{zhang2021labeling, srinivasan2019equivalence}.
-To combat this problem, recent methods (i.e., GNN4LP) empower GNNs with the necessary information to capture the pairwise interaction of two nodes~\cite{shomer2024lpformer, chamberlain2022graph, zhang2018link, wang2023neural} and demonstrate tremendous ability to model LP on real-world datasets~\cite{hu2020open}.
+The success of Graph Neural Networks (GNNs)~\cite{kipf2017semi} has prompted their usage in LP~\cite{kipf2016variational, zhang2018link}.
+However, GNNs are unable to fully-capture representations for node pairs~\cite{zhang2021labeling, srinivasan2019equivalence}.
+To combat this problem, recent methods (i.e., GNN4LP) empower GNNs with additional information to capture pairwise interactions between nodes~\cite{shomer2024lpformer, chamberlain2022graph, zhang2018link, wang2023neural} and demonstrate tremendous ability to model LP on real-world datasets~\cite{hu2020open}.

-While recent methods have shown promise, {\it current benchmarks~\cite{hu2020open} assume that the training and evaluation data are all drawn from the same structural feature distribution}.
-This assumption often collapses in real-world scenarios, where the structural feature (i.e., covariate) distribution may shift from training to evaluation.
-Therefore, it's often necessary for models to generalize to samples whose newly-introduced feature distribution differs from the the training dataset~\cite{finedistshift, wildtime,yao2022sela, bevilacqua2021size}.
+While recent methods have shown promise, current benchmarks \cite{hu2020open} typically assume that the training and evaluation data is {\it drawn from the same structural distribution}.
+This assumption collapses in real-world scenarios, where the structural feature (i.e., covariate) distribution may shift from training to evaluation.
+Therefore, it's often necessary for models to generalize to samples whose newly-introduced feature distribution differs from the training dataset~\cite{finedistshift, wildtime,yao2022sela, bevilacqua2021size}.

-If we consider the graphs in Figure~\ref{fig:cn_overtime} as snapshots pulled from a social network with which a node represents a user and an edge represents a connection between users.
-Our task is to predict new interactions (the dotted-lines) that will form between existing users.
-Then, an ideal LP model trained on the first graph would learn a representation that captures the pairwise relations of the connected nodes \cite{zhang2018link} to make effective predictions.
-However, this model would likely fail to generalize to the graphs with ``blue'' and ``green'' links, since the representations necessary to capture these pairwise relations would require tracking unseen numbers of CNs.
-To resolve this, our proposed data splitting strategy generates and controls for this scenario in real-world datasets, providing a means from which new models may solve this problem.